2. Check your teen's blood pressure andvision using standard testing equipment.

 Physical activity.
 Teens should aim for 60 minutes of physical activity per day.
 Encourage your teen to limit his or her screen time to no more than 2 hours daily, not including time spent on homework.
 Set a good example by limiting your own screen time and exercising daily.

 Growth and development.
-By 17 years, it's common for teens to:
+By 18, it's common for many teens to:

 5. Update immunizations.Immunizations can protect people from serious illnesses, so it's important that your teen receive them on time.
 Immunization schedules can vary from office to office, so talk to your doctor about what to expect.